toxuin/nodebb-plugin-trophies/README.md

 Setup
 ---
 First, install it to your NodeBB instance.
-You can do it from the admin interface (once the plugin gets approved to be listed on the catalogue) or you can install it with
+You can do it from the admin interface or you can install it with

      npm install nodebb-plugin-trophies